open/close all folders

 - The titular Ninjabread Man.

-- The Pokémon Vanillish, Vanillite, and Vanilluxe are all Ice-type Pokemon that resemble both icicles and ice cream cones.
+- Vanillish, Vanillite, and Vanilluxe are all Ice-type Pokemon that resemble ice cream cones, but in actuality they are icicles with mounds of snow on top.

 - There was also Cherubi in the fourth generation.

-- Generation 6 ups the ante with Swirlix, a Fairy type cotton candy mon.
+- Generation 6 ups the ante with Swirlix, a Fairy type cotton candy mon, and its evolved form, Slurpuff, a meringue mon.
+(It looks more like a cupcake.)

 - EarthBound has, among its many strange examples of Animate Inanimate Object enemies, walking cups of scalding coffee that spill themselves on you.